 In order to promote an increase in net worth of the Company, maximize the return to shareholders and effectively motivate senior management, the executive compensation philosophy of the Company has been to link compensation with Company performance.
-Therefore, Mr. Nahmad received 71% of his 1997 cash compensation from incentives.
+Therefore, Mr. Nahmad has received 61% of his aggregate cash compensation during the last three years from incentives.
 The Committee believes that this represents evidence of the strong and explicit link between executive compensation and the creation of long-term shareholder value.

 In terms of long-term compensation, management incentives generally are provided to the Company's executives through annual grants of stock options and awards of restricted stock to retain and motivate executives to improve the Company's stock value.
 Stock options have been granted at an exercise price equal to the closing price of the Company's Common Stock or Class B Common Stock as reported by the New York Stock Exchange and the American Stock Exchange, respectively, on the day prior to the date of grant.
 Accordingly, grants of stock options will produce value only if there are increases in the underlying stock price.
-In 1997, Mr. Nahmad received options to acquire 200,000 shares of the Company's Class B Common Stock at an exercise price equal to the then market value of \$22.75 per share.
+In 1999, Mr. Nahmad received options to acquire 200,000 shares of the Company's Class B Common Stock at an exercise price equal to the then market value of \$13.88 per share.
 The Company provides no defined benefit pension plan or supplemental executive retirement plan but does provide a 401(k) plan for all of its employees employed for at least one year.

 The Company provides certain executives awards of restricted stock that are designed to focus such executives on the long-term performance of the Company for the duration of their careers.
 Grants of restricted stock are subject to forfeiture until certain specified dates, death, disability or a change in control.
 These features result in the Company's ability to retain, throughout their entire careers, those individuals who are key to the creation of shareholder value.
-During 1997, there were four employees who were granted restricted stock.
-During 1997, Mr. Nahmad was granted 100,000 shares of restricted Class B Common Stock.
+During 1999, there were 7 employees who were granted restricted stock.
+During 1999, Mr. Nahmad was granted 18,000 shares of restricted Class B Common Stock.

 Decisions with regard to compensation of the Company's executives are made by the two-member Compensation Committee, which has meetings at least once a year and is called upon to meet more often when the need arises.
 Decisions with regard to awards of restricted stock and stock options for all employees of the Company are made by the two-member Stock Option Committee, which is called upon to meet when the need arises.
 Each member of the Committees is a non-employee director.
-The executive compensation practices of the Company are constantly re-evaluated to ensure their relevance, their support of the strategic goals of the Company and their contribution to the creation of long-term shareholder value.
+The executive compensation practices of the Company are constantly re-evaluated to ensure their relevance, their support of the strategic goals of the Company and their contribution to the creation of long-term shareholder deemed to be incorporated by reference by any general statement incorporating this Proxy Statement by reference into any filing under the Securities Act of 1933 or under the Securities Exchange Act of 1934, except to the extent that the Company specifically incorporates this information by reference.

-The above Committees' Report to Shareholders of the Compensation and Stock Option Committees and the Company's Common Stock Price Performance Graph which follows shall not be deemed to be incorporated by reference by any general statement incorporating this Proxy Statement by reference into any filing under the Securities Act of 1933 or under the Securities Exchange Act of 1934, except to the extent that the Company specifically incorporates this information by reference.
+The above Committees' Report to Shareholders of the Compensation and Stock Option Committees and the Company's Common Stock Price Performance Graph which follows shall not be